OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 -->

-#### Proposal for [OpeningDesign's](http://openingdesign.com/) Architecture & Engineering Services
+### Proposal for [OpeningDesign's](http://openingdesign.com/) Architecture & Engineering Services

 ---
 FOR:

-> Marina & Mark Zalewski
-> 1302 Pocahontas Dr
+> University Podiatry Associates
+> 6255 University Ave,
-> Monona, WI 53716
+> Middleton, WI 53562

 ---
-Hi Marina & Mark,
+Hi Audra,

-Was a pleasure chatting the other day.
+Thank you for the tour the other day.
 I'm excited about the potential of working together!

-Thank you for the opportunity to share the following proposal.
+We're excited to have the opportunity to share the following proposal.

 Although a more nuanced list of requirements will undoubtedly unfold as the project evolves, on a high-level, I understand that this 1st phase project will include the following list of requirements/priorities...

-- a ~250sf outdoor pool
-	- above and below ground
-- An outside countertop grill area
-	- protected by the elements by an a covered overhead structure
+- Large waiting area with 15 to 20 chairs
+- Reception desk off waiting room large enough to accommodate (4) employees
+	- Design casework and ceiling treatments in the area
+- Gracious vestibule
+	- possible glass to see who's in the vestibule from the reception desk
+- Medical assistant room near reception, large enough to accommodate (4) MA's
+	- Plastic laminate countertops with base drawers, and knee room.
+Include upper cabinets as well
+- Look at ways to prevent wheelchair from accidentally going down the existing stairs
+- Provide another hallway in the middle of the building to shorten route to waiting room
+- Create 2 new treatment rooms near the west of the building near the existing paired restrooms
+	- One larger, with larger 3'-6" wide door
+- Create 2 new treatment rooms on the north side
+- In general treatment rooms to include
+	- Plastic laminate cabinets
+		- (1) 2 door base cabinet
+		- (2) drawer base cabinet
+		- (2) 2 door upper cabinet
+	- 'Dentist' chair
+	- Stool
-- Help applying for a variance through the City of Monona
+- Introduce a new wall at the sterilization room
+	- Existing cabinets to remain, if possible
+	- New cabinets, or retrofit cabinet around new sink
+- (6) offices spread throughout all the treatment rooms
+- New X ray room with protective wall, and work area with monitor and base cabinet
+- New hand sink per treatment corridor
+- Possible eye wash station
+- retro fit existing cabinetry near stair
+	- possible new larger sink
+- re-purpose as many doors as possible
+- Possible introduction of additional ramp outside to improve access to the building from the parking lot

 <!--